handsontable/handsontable/docs/content/guides/cell-functions/cell-editor.md

 [`EditorManager`](@/api/baseEditor.md) has 4 main tasks:

-* selecting proper editor for an active cell
+- Selecting proper editor for an active cell
-* preparing editor to be displayed
+- Preparing editor to be displayed
-* displaying editor (based on user behavior)
+- Displaying editor (based on user behavior)
-* closing editor (based on user behavior).
+- Closing editor (based on user behavior).

 We will discuss each of those tasks in detail.